-I wrote a new article for FreePBX dashboard by Linux agent, and you can check it out first.
+I wrote a new article for the FreePBX dashboard by a Linux agent, and you can check it out first.

-FreePBX is a web-based open-source graphical user interface (GUI) that manages Asterisk, a voice over IP and telephony server.
+FreePBX is a web-based open-source graphical user interface (GUI) that manages Asterisk, a voice-over IP and a telephony server.

 Signup in PBXDom from the following link:

 When you confirm your account by the link sent to your email, you are redirected to the setup page on the PBXDom website.
 Before start set up the PBXDom collector software, I draw your attention to the following diagram.
 It shows the connection between your FreePBX and PBXDom.

 Download the Collector software by click on the Download button and go to the next step.

 1-Administrator access to the computer on which you will install.

 2-Ability to configure the firewall to allow the collector to send data to PBXDom.